bob-606/5.easa.fi/README.md

 ## 38. The laminar boundary layer on the aerofoil is located between...
-The laminar boundary layer on the aerofoil is located between...
 - the transition point and the center of pressure.
 - ***the stagnation point and the transition point.***
 - the transition point and the separation point.